Search

 But in general the criticism in the United States against adopting compulsory voting has come from the right, presenting it as an attack on personal freedom.

 “There’s this tradition of freedom from the state in your appearance, the sort of laissez faire spirit ,” Singh explains.
 “I think overcoming that in the United States is hard.
-If you look at opinion polls, 25% maybe of people support compulsory voting and overcoming that I think is the biggest challenge.”
+If you look at opinion polls, 25 percent maybe of people support compulsory voting and overcoming that I think is the biggest challenge.”

 But there are examples of its success across the globe.
 Many countries have had automatic registration and compulsory voting as their norm for decades, resulting in an increase in civic engagement.